Constitution and Bylaws

 - Honorary Membership.
 Any person who, in the opinion of the Association, has made an outstanding contribution in furthering the cause of education may, upon approval of the Board of Directors, become an Honorary Member with all rights and privileges of Associate Membership.

 - Service Associate Membership.
 Architects and manufacturers and other organizations which provide school equipment, supplies, and services may become Service Associate Members.
 They shall be entitled to Service Associate Membership under such conditions as the Board of Directors may provide, including assessment of dues.
 All Service Associate Members shall be entitled to all rights and privileges of Associate Membership.

 The fiscal year shall be the calendar year.

 An Annual Conference for discussion of timely educational topics and promotion of policies of common interest and value shall be held each fall at a time fixed by the Board of Directors.
 Regional meetings and other necessary meetings shall be held at the discretion of the Executive Committee.

 Regional directors must attend three (3) of the four (4) regularly scheduled board meetings and/or a majority of varied regularly scheduled meetings.
 Lack of commitment/attendance may be cause for removal at the discretion of the Executive Committee.

 ARTICLE VI.
 OFFICERS

-The term of office for all officers of the Association with the exception of regional director, shall be for one (1) year.
+The term of office for all officers of the Association shall be for one (1) year.
+Each officer is eligible for nomination and re-election to the same office for an additional term of one year, but may not serve more than two (2) consecutive terms.
 The term of office of the regional director shall be three (3) years, and the terms shall be alternated in such manner that no more than four (4) vacancies shall normally occur during any one year.
-The regional director shall serve no more than two (2) full consecutive terms, not including any appointed term or any service as an officer.
-The two-term limit affects all new electees commencing in 1990.
+The regional director shall serve no more than three (3) full consecutive terms, not including any appointed term or any service as an officer.

 The term of office of each officer and regional director shall begin at the close of the Annual Conference at which elected.